TC-ChangMin/winter-intensive-2025-rblx-code/README.md

 # ACS 2025 Winter Intensive
-A small Roblox tower defense game for a school project Special thanks to "GnomeCode" on youtube for providing tutorials on how the roblox physics engine works.
+A small Roblox tower defense game for a school project.
+Special thanks to "GnomeCode" on youtube for providing tutorials on how the roblox physics engine works, as well as much of the lua scripting interaction for game physics.
+Other parts were taken from roblox forums and asking friends who've developed games.
+This game was made in a week with no knowledge of Lua or Roblox Studios.

 -> https://www.youtube.com/@GnomeCode/videos

 # Click [here](https://www.roblox.com/games/114457019372545/Very-Bad-TD-Game#!/about) to play it on roblox